jiayihu/rx-polling/README.md

   2. *random*: it will wait a random time amount between attempts.
   3. *consecutive*: it will wait a constant time amount between attempts.
 - Observables: it accepts any Observable as input and **it returns an Observable**, which means it can be combined with other Observables as any other RxJS stream.

+If you need to support rxjs of version <= 5.4 you must install v[0.2.3](https://github.com/jiayihu/rx-polling/releases/tag/v0.2.3) of rx-polling.

 ## Demo